• Skip to primary navigation

 CONS

-With the Alesis Nitro, one can play excellent drum styles with few practices.
+With the Alesis Nitro, you will find yourself playing well in no time!
 It is an 8-piece e-drum with a Nitro e-drum module.
-The module, which is the icing on this cake called a drum, has several percussion sounds and play-along tracks.
-Few other essential aspects of the module include a metronome that shows if you are quite early or late to a beat, a headphone jack.
-The USB connection on the module is there so that you can plug into your MP3 player or a computer.
-With the module, you can adjust the sounds played on any pad and play along to any tune of your choice.
+The module has several percussion sounds and play-along tracks.
+Other essential aspects of the module include a metronome that shows if you are early or late to a beat and a headphone jack.
+There is a USB connection on the module so you can connect to your MP3 player or a computer.
+With the module, you can adjust the sounds played on any pad and play along to any tune.

 The electronic drum itself comprises three tom pads, a dual-zone snare drum, a kick drum pad, and three cymbals.
-It comes with two drum sticks, a drum key, a module user guide, and an assembly manual.
+It comes with two drumsticks, a drum key, a module user guide, and an assembly manual.
 The pads do not wear out quickly, but they are quite small at an 8-inch diameter.
 The kick drum sounds as authentic as a bass drum should, and it has a real pedal attached.
 The snare is very responsive.
-For persons 6 feet tall or more, the drum kit may be quite short to play with for a long time.

 So let’s quickly learn what’s important when looking for a good starter drum kit: